teuben/teunix/Install/KFocus_22.04.md

 12. ???
 Ethernet port does not have the comforting green/orange lights to tell me what speed it's at

 13. ???
 Sound is not very loud. but can use the *Raise Maximum Volume* on the *Audio Volume* widget

 14. ???
 The table on their website says there's a "Mini Display-Port 1.4", but I didn't see it.
 Just HDMI.
     Or is the the *USB-C with DisplayPort 1.4* on the right side, and you need an adaptor?

-15. Twice now I lifted the laptop by the base, and didn't touch the touchpad or mouse, and it decided to logout. this was super annpying, as I lost my shell work. apps come back , even emacs remembers it's sessions, but Konsole cannot.
+15. Twice now I lifted the laptop by the base, and didn't touch the touchpad or mouse, and it decided to logout. this was super annpying, as I lost my shell sessions. apps come back , even emacs remembers it's sessions, but Konsole cannot.

 16. ???
 The FlexiCharger option in the BIOS was disabled.
 It was suggested on the web site as a good thing,